sevragorgia/CBAS_Resources/index.md

  - CBAS_Nanopore: a repo to summarize our results on the use of Nanopore sequencing on this system.
  - CBAS_Skin: a repo to summarize on going experiments on the microbiome associate with the "skin" of *L. chondrodes*

+## Experimental settings and detailed protocols used for different experiments

+Another reason why I consider important to mantain this centralized repository is to keep somewhere a detailed as possible account on the experimental settings we use in our experiments.
+I have been trying to keep this as transparent as possible, but think that often more detail is necessary.
+The same happens with the protocols we use.
+I have optimized most of the through rounds of trial and error and too often journals do not accept long descriptions of procedures.

+***

+# About *L. chondrodes*

+*L. chondrodes* is a blue/purple/green encrusting sponge that can be commonly found in marine aquaria all over the world. *L. chondrodes* mantains a symbiotic relation with cyanobacteria of the Candidatus *Synechococcus spongiarum* group.
+In addition, other bacteria (at least 6 more) are present in its microbiome.
+The main objective of my research is to understand how this holobiont works.
+For this I mostly use *omic* methods (i.e. transcriptomics, (meta)genomics, etc).
+I think *L. chondrodes* represents a unique model sponge holobiont that can be easily investigated in different parts of the world.

+***

 # What does CBAS means and why do I keep finding it.